 "Where Confidence and Manners Matter"

-Voted #1 “Best Youth Dance Instruction” by Richmond Magazine THREE years in a row!
+Voted #1 “Best Youth Dance Instruction” and “Best Dance Event or Series” by Richmond magazine

 Junior Assembly Cotillion is a Richmond-based, woman-owned, family business and has operated continuously for over 81 years.